Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - High level machine learning process (encoding, training, testing)
 - Simple ML algorithms &mdash; we will use logistic regression to keep the focus on the *workflow*, not algorithms!

+- *Bonus: if you have completed [this dbt workshop](https://quickstarts.snowflake.com/guide/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/index.html?index=..%2F..index#0) to have hands on keyboard practice with concepts like the source, ref, tests, and docs in dbt.
+By having completed that workshop, you will gain the most of this dbt python + snowpark workshop.

 ### What you'll build

+TODO I think this needs to be updated to reflect the importance on the deployment part.
 - A set of data analytics and prediction pipelines using Formula 1 data leveraging dbt and Snowflake, making use of best practices like data quality tests and code promotion between environments.
 - We will create insights for:
     1. Finding the lap time average and rolling average through the years